Nonstabilizerness Estimation using Graph Neural Networks: Data Generation

 \subsection{Data for Stabilizer State Classification}

-This section describes in detail the data generation procedure for the stabilizer state classification and an analysis to show the variety of the circuits designed across the number of qubits, entanglement and $M_2$ values.
-Furthermore, Section~\ref{classification} presents the experimental results obtained on this benchmark problem.

-It is important to note that, while the stabilizer state classification is an interesting task in the measurement-based representation, it becomes a trivial problem in our circuit-based formulation~\cite{de2025fast}.
-The primary goal of this section is therefore to introduce a well-defined and publicly available dataset for stabilizer state classification, which can serve as a benchmark for evaluating and comparing machine learning models under different generalization scenarios.
+The primary goal of this section is to introduce a well-defined and publicly available dataset for stabilizer state classification, which can serve as a benchmark for evaluating and comparing machine learning models under different generalization scenarios.
 Unlike previous work~\cite{mello2025retrieving}, where stabilizer and magic states exhibit clear separability in terms of their $M_2$ values, our proposed procedure ensures the generation of magic states spanning a broad range of $M_2$ values, including low-$M_2$ states that are more challenging to classify.

-The stabilizer state classification problem has been previously investigated in the supervised learning setting~\cite{mello2025retrieving}.
-However, performing our experiments on exactly the same dataset was not possible for two main reasons.
-First, the dataset itself is not available.
-Second, the data generation procedure was stochastic, and without access to the original random seeds or generation metadata, identical reproduction could not be guaranteed.
-Nevertheless, the original authors provided all the necessary information to replicate and adapt their procedure in our circuit-based problem formulation.
+It is important to note that, while the stabilizer state classification is an interesting task in measurement-based representations, it becomes a trivial problem in our circuit-based formulation~\cite{de2025fast}.

 The dataset for stabilizer state classification is constructed to formulate a circuit-level classification problem, where quantum circuits are labeled according to the quantum states they prepare, specifically distinguishing between stabilizer and magic states.
 Stabilizer states are assigned the label 0, while magic states are assigned the label 1.
 All circuits prepare $n$-qubit states, initialized as $\ket{0}^{\otimes n}$, where the number of qubits $n$ spans the range from $2$ to $25$.
 The dataset consists of three main subsets, differing by the circuit composition and degree of entanglement: \begin{itemize} \item Product States (PS): quantum circuits composed only of single-qubit rotations gates: \texttt{RX}, \texttt{RY}, and \texttt{RZ}. \item Clifford-evolved States (CS): for each circuit in PS we generate $25$ new circuits by evolving it under Clifford gates, uniformly sampled from the Clifford generator (\texttt{H}, \texttt{S}, \texttt{CNOT}).
 The Clifford gates are appended sequentially at the end of the product-state circuit.
 Each of the new circuits has a progressively higher number of new Clifford gates, referred as Clifford depth, from $1$ to $25$. \item Entangled States (ES): for each circuit in PS we generate one new circuit injected with a number of \texttt{CNOT} gates uniformly sampled between $1$ and $20$ and randomly placed throughout the circuit.
 The placement of each \texttt{CNOT} gate involves the random selection of two qubits to act as control and target, respectively.
 To ensure a non-trivial entangling structure, qubits that have not yet been acted upon by any gate are excluded from being selected as control qubits. \end{itemize}